khalid-hussain/shaheen/chap16.md

 foreheads are shining with the blood of martyrdom.
 After this victory I have no objection to reveal myself but at the moment, don't turn the people's attention towards me.
 Currently, Ferdinand's infantry is scattered in the region.
 We should not give them a chance to escape."
-Saying this Badr Bin Mughira removed his aventail's veil.
+Saying this Badr bin Mughira removed his aventail's veil.

 Moosa said, "God-willing very few of them will escape.
 I want our horses to freshen up."

 In the meantime, Abu Mohsin, Mansoor and the other officers of the army gathered around them.
-Badr Bin Mughira said, "Mansoor!
+Badr bin Mughira said, "Mansoor!
 Today you deserve my sword and my horse.
 I didn't know that you were so well-aware of this area's ups and downs.
 I'm proud of you."

 For a valiant commander such words from a revered leader were a huge reward.

-Badr Bin Mughira looked here and there and said, "Bashir has still not arrived as yet.
+Badr bin Mughira looked here and there and said, "Bashir has still not arrived as yet.
 I hope with the grace of God he survived!"

 "Where is Bashir?" said Moosa alarmingly.